RaghadZayyat/Employee-Performance-Dashboard-Power-BI-Excel/README.md

 # Interactive Workforce Performance Analytics Dashboard

-Power BI | Excel | HR Analytics
+**Power BI | Microsoft Excel | HR Analytics**

 ## Overview

-This repository contains an end-to-end HR analytics project developed using Microsoft Power BI and Microsoft Excel.
+This repository contains an end-to-end HR analytics project developed using **Microsoft Power BI** and **Microsoft Excel**.

-A synthetic HR dataset was created from scratch in Excel and transformed into an interactive dashboard to analyze workforce performance, productivity, attendance, payroll, and operational efficiency.
-The project demonstrates data preparation, dashboard development, KPI reporting, and business insight generation.
+The project uses a **synthetic HR dataset** created in Microsoft Excel to simulate a realistic workplace environment.
+It analyzes employee performance, productivity, attendance, payroll, and workforce distribution through an interactive dashboard designed to support data-driven decision-making. :contentReference[oaicite:0]{index=0}

 ---

 ## 📂 Repository Contents

-📄 Employee-Performance-Report.pdf
+📄 **Employee-Performance-Report.pdf**

-Project documentation including methodology, dashboard design, insights, and recommendations.
+Comprehensive project report including project objectives, data generation methodology, dashboard design, business insights, strategic recommendations, and conclusions.

-📊 Employee_Performance_Dashboard.pbix
+📊 **Employee_Performance_Dashboard.pbix**

 Interactive Power BI dashboard.

-📑 excel/
+📑 **Employee-Performance-Dataset.xlsx**

-Employee-Performance-Dataset.xlsx
+Synthetic HR dataset created in Microsoft Excel.

 ---

 ## ▶️ How to View the Project

-1. Read **Employee-Performance-Report.pdf** to understand the project methodology.
+1. Read **Employee-Performance-Report.pdf** to understand the project methodology and analytical approach.
 2. Open **Employee_Performance_Dashboard.pbix** to explore the interactive dashboard.
 3. Review the Excel dataset to understand how the data was generated and prepared.